Patrick Beverley: Personal life

 Beverley has a son and daughter.
 On May 7, 2017, Beverley's grandfather died hours before Game 4 of the Western Conference semifinals against the San Antonio Spurs.

+In 2005, Beverley featured in the 6-part documentary Nike Battlegrounds, representing team Chicago in a loss against team New York.

 In 2007, Beverley featured in the documentary film Hoop Reality, the unofficial sequel to 1994's Hoop Dreams.

+In 2022, Beverley started The Pat Bev Podcast with co-host Rone (Adam Ferrone), which is part of the Barstool Sports network.

+In 2025, Beverly was arrested after allegedly assaulting his sister.